Loading...

 I'm sure you're gonna do really well.

-There's a lot to get through, but I have faith in you.
+There's a lot to get through, but I have faith in you gonna do a great job today.

 Good luck.

 Okay, well, how did you get on?
-Did you do really well?
-I bet you did.

 There's a lot to get through, but it's a great recipe, isn't it?
-A great dish with the three different components.

 So let's quickly go through the recipe to see how you were successful.

-So we would've preheated the oven, then we would've prepared all the different types of vegetables, which are listed below here.
+So we would've preheated the oven, then we would've prepared all the different types of vegetables which are listed below here.

-Then you would've prepared and cooked the jerk veg, so that's the ones in the oven.
+Then you would've prepared and cooked the jerk veg.

-And then you would've started the curry, then you would've then started the rice and peas, 'cause there's quite a few things here that need to be cooked in the background.
+And then you would've started the curry, then you would've then started the rice and peas 'cause there's quite a few things here that need to be cooked in the background.

 Then you would've finished the rice and peas too.

-And lastly, you would've finished the curry and brought everything together, three amazing parts of this great dish.
+And lastly, you would've finished the curry and brought everything together.

 Okay, so I've got a task for you here.

-And I want you then to evaluate yourself from "I need help," or that might be "I don't understand," all the way through to "I can help others" or "I completely understand."
-Plus, writing any comments.
+And I want you then to evaluate yourself from "I need help," or that might be "I don't understand," all the way through so "I can help others," or "I completely understand.

 That's really helpful if things go well.

-So, why did they go well?
-Plus, if things didn't quite go as well as you thought, you can then think about improvements for the future, too.
+Plus, if things didn't quite go as well as you thought, you can then think about improvements for the future too.

 Okay, so complete the chart now.